espsrc/somachine2021/README.md

 Login with user: `firstname.lastname`, password: `lastname`.

 It will take some minutes to create the instance (especially the first time you access).
+You can access your instance in `https://spsrc-jupyter.iaa.csic.es/user/<username>/lab/` and you can start by using the navigation bar on the left to open the file `somachine2020/tutorials/index.ipynb`.

+A lightweight desktop is also available, you can access it immediately by changing `lab` to `desktop` in the path.
+For example go to: `https://spsrc-jupyter.iaa.csic.es/user/<username>/desktop/` and you will have a desktop environment with graphical interface in your browser.

 Contrary to option 1, these instances offer persistent storage throughout the duration of the school.
 All virtual machines and their contents will be removed by December, 6, 2020.

 ## Option 3.
 Execute notebook tutorials in your local machine